-- Advanced Level Courses.
+Advanced Level Courses.
 A student must complete at least 36 semester hours at the advanced level, 24 of which must be completed from A&M-Commerce.
-No advanced work may be accredited from a junior college or community college.
+Credits transferred from a junior college or community college may not be used to satisfy the advanced coursework requirement.
 A minimum of 60 semester hours must be completed at Texas A&M University-Commerce or another senior level institution.
 Specific initiatives targeted at facilitating community college transfer to a four-year university are exceptions to this rule.
-The initiatives include the Bachelor of Applied Arts and Sciences degree program and other degree programs for which the combined number of hours in the Texas Higher Education Coordinating Board approved transfer core and field of student curricula exceed 50% of total hours required for the degree.
+The initiatives include the Bachelor of Applied Arts and Sciences degree program and other degree programs, including students who transfer in with the Associate of Arts in Teaching degree, for which the combined number of hours in the Texas Higher Education Coordinating Board approved transfer core and field of student curricula exceed 50% of total hours required for the degree.

 - Fitness and Recreational Activity Requirements.
 Two one-semester-hour courses in fitness and recreational activity are to be completed during the freshman and sophomore years at A&M-Commerce.
 For other options, see University Studies Requirements.